aidenkeating/digger-installer/provision-osx/README.md

 If you have 2FA enabled for the Apple Developer Account you're specifying then you will need to set the `xcode_install_session_token` option to a cookie provided by authenticating with Apple.
 This can be done using `Fastlane Spaceship`.

-To run this section as a standalone step you must specify the `osx_install_xcode` tag.

 ***Note: Installed fastlane version must be >= 2.42.0***